Gigsama/FullStack-Test-001/README.md

 # AI Bible Quotation App Test

 ## Overview
 Build an AI Bible Quotation App that listens live during sermons and displays Bible quotations in real time.
 When the user taps a button, the app streams voice to a server.
-The server transcribes the audio using OpenAI Whisper (tiny model), streams the transcription to Google Gemini Flash (or an equivalent model) to extract a Bible quote address (if detected), queries a Bible database for the full quotation, and returns it for display.
+The server transcribes the audio using OpenAI Whisper (tiny model), streams the transcription to Google Gemini Flash (or an equivalent model) to extract a Bible quote address (if detected or implied), queries a Bible database for the full quotation, and returns it for display.

 ## Requirements
 - **Frontend:**